mlmlumacad/PersonalPage-Meh/README.md

 # PersonalPage-Meh
-A personal web page that contains brief details about myself.
+A personal web page that contains short details about myself.